 There are testosterone gels that are rubbed into your skin daily.
 There are also testosterone patches you can apply to your skin.
 Some men prefer to receive testosterone injections every one to two weeks rather than use the daily gels or patches.
 The injections are usually given into your buttocks and must be given by a provider.
 There are also longer acting testosterone pellets which can be inserted into your hip by your provider.
 Lastly, there is a new oral testosterone tablet which you can apply to your gums twice a day.

-If you have not started or completed your childbearing it is important to discuss this issue with your provider before starting treatment.
+If you have not started or completed your childbearing it is important to discuss male infertility and testosterone supplementation with your provider before starting treatment.
 There are options such as freezing your sperm before starting testosterone replacement that will enable you to have healthy sperm for fertility options later.
 You may also consider using medications that stimulate your testicles to produce more testosterone, such as Clomid, which do not have the side effects of lowering your sperm count.